History of Trusts

 This ruling was significant because it’s the first time in modern English history that a landowner could freely choose without risk who would get his property after death.
 The Statute of Wills affirmed this right.
 The Crown’s attempt to discredit trusts actually made them even stronger.

 The Trust instrument was proven solid, a contract – with citizens and the UK courts.
 It protected families against gross injustices of the Crown.
-This also led to a business idea.
-A trust now takes the form of an ‘unincorporated joint stock company.’

 Summary